Protect our member organizations and in turn their members in regard to current issues and issues that we see developing in the future.

 a) Monitor and evaluate any legislation related to immigration and labor issues at the state and federal level that may impact the North Carolina Green Industry.

-b) Monitor and support efforts by NCFB / AFB (North Carolina Farm Bureau / American Farm Bureau), AmericanHort, PLANET(Professional Lawn Care Network), SAF (Society of American Florists)or other national green industry trade associations to lobbying for or introduce comprehensive immigration reform or other measures that would incrementally move reform efforts forward.
+b) Monitor and support efforts by NCFB / AFB (North Carolina Farm Bureau / American Farm Bureau), AmericanHort, National Association of Landscape Professionals (formerly PLANET), SAF (Society of American Florists)or other national green industry trade associations to lobbying for or introduce comprehensive immigration reform or other measures that would incrementally move reform efforts forward.

 5. Monitor and report to the GIC Board of Directors on any legislation that may impact the North Carolina Green Industry at both the state and federal level involving;